 Paediatric kidney failure patients are few in number (approximately <2% of the prevalent kidney failure population in Australian and New Zealand), and have special needs with respect to physical and psychological development that are best met by transplantation.^{23,24} In Australia, patients who are under the age of 18 years and have commenced dialysis are eligible for paediatric prioritisation under the National and State-based allocation algorithms.
-Once the age of 18 years old is obtained, the prioritisation ceases.
-Special application to state advisory committees can be made to extend this status.
-If this is the case, the patient's enrolment in OrganMatch is required to be updated.
+Bonus points are awarded for paediatric priority taper to zero by age 25 years.

-Given this prioritisation, a range of kidneys of varying HLA-match and varying quality may therefore be offered.
-Transplant units need to weigh up the immunological and organ-quality implications of these offers.
-In some paediatric units both immunological exclusions (eplet based) and quality-based exclusions (e.g. setting an upper limit for donor age or donor co-morbidity) are being set for individual patients, and this approach is strongly advised.
-This will tend to increase the waiting time in favour of a kidney with a better immunological match and survival match.
+Given this extra priority, paediatric recipients can expect to receive offers of kidneys that vary with respect to kidney quality and the degree of HLA matching.
+Transplant units need to weigh up the implications of these offers with respect to immunological considerations and projected graft longevity.
+In some paediatric units, both immunological exclusions (eplet based) and quality-based exclusions (e.g. setting an upper limit for donor age or donor co-morbidity) are being set for individual patients, and this approach is strongly advised.
+This will tend to increase the waiting time in favour of a kidney with a better immunological match and prognosis match.